-While most of the time the system updates for the console goes smoothly, but if you’re seeing an “E” error code when your Xbox One console restarts after a system update, its plain trouble.
-The good news is that most of the time it can be resolved by reinstalling the system update in offline mode or you need to use the Xbox Startup Troubleshooter to resolve it.
-Depending on the error code let us see how to resolve Xbox One startup errors or E error codes.
+While most of the time, the system updates for the console go smoothly, but if you see an “E” error code when your Xbox One console restarts after a system update, it’s plain trouble.
+The good news is that most of the time, it can be resolved by reinstalling the system update in offline mode, or you need to use the Xbox Startup Troubleshooter to resolve it.
+Let us see how to resolve Xbox One startup errors or E error codes depending on the error code.

 Launch Xbox Startup Troubleshooter

-In some of the error codes, you will need to launch the Xbox Startup Troubleshooter, if you don’t have access to it.
-While it is usually available, but in case you cannot access it, the below steps will help.
+In some of the error codes, you will need to launch the Xbox Startup Troubleshooter if you don’t have access to it.
+While it is usually available, if you cannot access it, the below steps will help.